agungadipurwa/trash-classification/README.md

    pip install -r requirements.txt
    ```

-## GitHub Actions Workflow
+## GitHub Actions Workflow (Automation)
 This repository uses a GitHub Actions workflow to automatically run `create_wandb_dataset.ipynb` or `modeling.ipynb` under certain conditions.

 ### How It Works
 1. The workflow definition is in `.github/workflows/autodataset_version.yaml` and `github/workflows/automodeling.yaml`.
-2. It is triggered on push events only when the file modelling.ipynb changes.
+2. It is triggered on push events either create_wandb_dataset.ipynb and modeling.ipynb changes.
-3. It sets up Python 3.10.11, installs dependencies, and executes modelling.ipynb via nbconvert.
+3. It sets up Python 3.10.11, installs dependencies, and executes modeling.ipynb via nbconvert.
-4. The executed notebook is saved as executed_modelling.ipynb (or any name you configure).
+4. The executed notebook is saved as create_wandb_dataset.ipynb and executed_modeling.ipynb (or any name you configure).

    ```
    - name: Export GitHub secret to env